tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

 And, at all times, optimise for happiness.

-### What are my responsibilities?
+### Tech Leads and Product Managers

-I think of GraphQL as product team and, as a result, this list significantly overlaps with what I perceive to be a Product Manager's responsibilities:
+The GraphQL team at Twitter was a product team and I did work that I percieved to be very similar to Product Management.
+This is what I additionally found myself doing:

 - Strategy and vision for the team
 - Prioritised backlog for tactical decisions